-The following are extracts that have been taken from medical records, written by physicians and from examinations of patients across North America.
+The following are extracts that have been taken from medical records, written by physicians and doctors, from physical examinations of patients across North America.

 Sometimes when we are writing notes, it’s easy to write something that reads funny afterwards, but some of these extracts make you wonder about the state of mind of the person actually writing them.